KingVentrix007/Text-Game-engine/README.md

     Follow the on-screen instructions to navigate through your interactive story.
 4. **Request Modifications:**
    - While the main code is closed source, we encourage you to request modifications.
-We're here to help tailor AthenX to your unique vision.
+We're here to help tailor Olympus Tek Text Game Engine to your unique vision.

 # Get Started